-That cleared, the primary reason why the error occurs because another security software is blocking the access.
+That cleared; the primary reason why the error occurs is because another security software is blocking the access.
 It’s not a fault, but that’s by design.
 Most of the security software will restrict any read or write access by other tools and, in this case, the backup system.

 So if you have such software that blocks such access, you can either temporarily disable it or add an exception for the Windows Backup.
 Disabling it temporarily and running the backup manually will ensure the third-party software makes no obstruction, and it will complete without any error.

 Some reported software that causes the problem are Avast, ESET, Trend Micro, and AVG.
 These applications continuously scan the files at the EFI system partition.
 You can add them to exception, so they don’t scan, and hence it will not be in use.
 The below-mentioned list is from the official ESET forum.

 You can clean boot into Windows where only Windows Services are allowed.
 Since there is no third-party application, the chances of Windows backup to complete the process is higher.
 It will also confirm that the problem is occurring because of third-party software.

 Be aware that this partition should not be manually deleted or modified by the user.
 It can result in a state where the computer does not boot at all.